Max7im/jquery-csv/.github/ISSUE_TEMPLATES/PULL_REQUEST_TEMPLATE.md

-If this PR applies to an existing spec, link to it here and skip the rest.
+If this PR applies to an existing spec, link to it and delete the rest.

 ## Checklist

-- [ ] Does this add new features?
-If so, consider proposing a new [Feature][Feature].
 - [ ] Is this API breaking?
 - [ ] Is this tested?
 - [ ] Is Documentation required?